villarroelsaad/IA-chat/README.md

 - How do I point the frontend to a different backend? — Set `VITE_BACKEND_URL` in your environment or a `.env` file when starting Vite.

 ---

-## Author

-Project created by the repository owner.
-For questions or support, open an issue.

----

-If you'd like me to add a more detailed API reference, Postman examples, architecture diagrams, or a translation in a different format (e.g., combined bilingual README), tell me and I'll add it. ✅